Back to Stories & News

 • Slightly more males than females (in some studies)

-Unfortunately, no clinical signs (symptoms) are classic for hemangiosarcoma other than sudden, profound, internal bleeding.
+Unfortunately, no clinical signs (symptoms) are classic for hemangiosarcoma other than sudden, profound internal bleeding.
+Because this cancer doesn’t cause significant pain until a rupture occurs, few dogs show any sign of discomfort.
 Other clinical signs reported by owners include:

 • Intermittent lethargy or fatigue